minio/minio/docs/kms/README.md

 is enabled, the MinIO server encrypts each object with an unique object key which is protected by a master key managed by the KMS.

 > MinIO still provides native Hashicorp Vault support.
-However, this is feature is **deprecated** and may be
+However, this feature is **deprecated** and may be
 > removed in the future.
 Therefore, we strongly recommend to use the architecture and KMS Guide below.
 > If you have to maintain a legacy MinIO-Vault deployment you can find the legacy documentation [here](https://docs.min.io/docs/minio-vault-legacy.html).